-Drowsy driving is especially prevalent among teens and college students, who tend to keep late hours and think they can function on minimal sleep.
+Drowsy driving is especially prevalent among teens, who tend to keep late hours and think they can function on minimal sleep.
 Ironically, experts say, teens require more sleep than adults.

-Safety experts remind drivers to never drink alcohol before driving and to check any medications you take to see if they might induce drowsiness.
+Safety experts remind drivers to never drink alcohol before driving and to check any medications they take to see if they might induce drowsiness.